PatchCraft: Exploring Texture Patch for Efficient AI-generated Image Detection: Abstract

 \section{Abstract}

 Recent generative models show impressive performance in generating photographic images.
 Humans can hardly distinguish such incredibly realistic-looking AI-generated images from real ones.
 AI-generated images may lead to ubiquitous disinformation dissemination.
 Therefore, it is of utmost urgency to develop a detector to identify AI-generated images.
 Most existing detectors suffer from sharp performance drops over unseen generative models.
 In this paper, we propose a novel AI-generated image detector capable of identifying fake images created by a wide range of generative models.
-Our approach leverages the inter-pixel correlation contrast between rich and poor texture regions within an image.
-Pixels in rich texture regions exhibit more significant fluctuations than those in poor texture regions.
-This discrepancy reflects that the entropy of rich texture regions is larger than that of poor ones.
-Consequently, synthesizing realistic rich texture regions proves to be more challenging for existing generative models.
-Based on this principle, we divide an image into multiple patches and reconstruct them into two images, comprising rich-texture and poor-texture patches respectively.
-Subsequently, we extract the inter-pixel correlation discrepancy feature between rich and poor texture regions.
-This feature serves as a universal fingerprint used for AI-generated image forensics across different generative models.
-In addition, we build a comprehensive AI-generated image detection benchmark, which includes 16 kinds of prevalent generative models, to evaluate the effectiveness of existing baselines and our approach.
+We observe that the texture patches of images tend to reveal more traces left by generative models compared to the global semantic information of the images.
+A novel {\it Smash$\&$Reconstruction} preprocessing is proposed to erase the global semantic information and enhance texture patches.
+Furthermore, pixels in rich texture regions exhibit more significant fluctuations than those in poor texture regions.
+Synthesizing realistic rich texture regions proves to be more challenging for existing generative models.
+Based on this principle, we leverage the inter-pixel correlation contrast between rich and poor texture regions within an image to further boost the detection performance.
+In addition, we build a comprehensive AI-generated image detection benchmark, which includes 17 kinds of prevalent generative models, to evaluate the effectiveness of existing baselines and our approach.
 Our benchmark provides a leaderboard for follow-up studies.
 Extensive experimental results show that our approach outperforms state-of-the-art baselines by a significant margin.
 Our project: https://fdmas.github.io/AIGCDetect/